Philogy/philogy.github.io/_drafts/2023-01-30-defi-accounting-for-noobs.md

 - Tax Avoidance 😎: If you want to save on taxes you need to understand your tax laws and how you can legally leverage them to your benefit
-- Insight & Understanding 📊: Accounting allows you to notice and quantify trends in your finances as well as understand how you're spending and earning it, if you want to be able to optimize something you have to be able to measure it first
+- Insight & Understanding 📊: Accounting allows you to notice and quantify trends in your finances as well as understand how you're spending and earning it if you want to be able to optimize something you have to be able to measure it first
-- Unique mental model 🧠: If you're a DeFi smart contract developer or auditor understanding the basics of financial accounting can give you a unqiue way of modeling value changes and transactions in protocols, adding another useful mental model to apply to protocols.
+- Unique mental model 🧠: If you're a DeFi smart contract developer or auditor understanding the basics of financial accounting can give you a unique way of modeling value changes and transactions in protocols, adding another useful mental model to apply to protocols.

 ### The Downsides Of An External Accountant
-While you could hire an accountant to do everything for you, unless you have a pretty sizable networth it will hardly be worth the cost.
+While you could hire an accountant to do everything for you, unless you have a pretty sizable net worth it will hardly be worth the cost.
 Most accountants are not familiar with crypto let alone obscure DeFi protocols.
-If your activity consists of more than just basic spot trades you'll likely have to spend time, money and effort explaining to a normal accountant how the different DeFi protocols, farms, NFTs and airdrops work.
+If your activity consists of more than just basic spot trades you'll likely have to spend time, money, and effort explaining to a normal accountant how the different DeFi protocols, farms, NFTs, and airdrops work.

 ![Confused math lady meme with the caption "Your accountant trying to understand how you made y-figures off food coins"](/assets/images/confused-accountant-meme.jpg)

-Furthermore not having direct control of your "books" (accounting lingo for where all your transactions, inventory etc. are kept track of) limits your ability to optimize your taxes, making you completely reliant on advice from your accountant or other advisors.
+Furthermore not having direct control of your "books" (accounting lingo for where all your transactions, inventory, etc. are kept track of) limits your ability to optimize your taxes, making you completely reliant on advice from your accountant or other advisors.

 ## 💼 Crypto Tax Software & When To Get Help From Experts
-While this whole post is about accounting basics and how to easily keep track of ones' books there are situations where you can and probably **should consult** with an expert.
-When it comes to filing tax statements for your yearly / quarterly reporting or better understanding the tax laws and how they apply to your specific situation you should definitely consult professionals.
+While this whole post is about accounting basics and how to easily keep track of one's books there are situations where you can and probably **should consult** with an expert.
+When it comes to filing tax statements for your yearly/quarterly reporting or better understanding the tax laws and how they apply to your specific situation you should definitely consult professionals.

-In fact if you're just doing basic trades on exchanges and the popular DeFi protocols you should probably just use one of the many existing crypto tax softwares.
+In fact, if you're just doing basic trades on exchanges and the popular DeFi protocols you should probably just use one of the many existing crypto tax software.
 They'll save you a lot of effort by automating the importing and classification of transactions.

-My personal approach is to do the accounting myself while consulting a tax advisor on the general laws and how they might apply to my situation.
-When it comes time to report my taxes I also compile a bunch of summaries from my accounting and hand it over to the tax advisor for them to double-check and submit the necessary tax statements in a propper manner.
+My approach is to do the accounting myself while consulting a tax advisor on the general laws and how they might apply to my situation.
+When it comes time to report my taxes I also compile a bunch of summaries from my accounting and hand it over to the tax advisor for them to double-check and submit the necessary tax statements in a proper manner.

 ## 🫘 Beancount

-Beancount is an open-source, easy-to-use text based accounting tool.
-Unlike commercial accounting programs it's base feature set is relatively limited.
-While this may sound like a downside I think this is actually very useful as it makes it easy to use without getting distracted by overviews, charts and features I don't need.
+Beancount is an open-source, easy-to-use text-based accounting tool.
+Unlike commercial accounting programs, its base feature set is relatively limited.
+While this may sound like a downside I think this is actually very useful as it makes it easy to use without getting distracted by overviews, charts, and features I don't need.

-While beancount is simple at its core you _can_ choose to make it as sophisticated you want by installing and/or writing your own plugins or by simply leveraging the command-line tools that come along with beancount.
+While Beancount is simple at its core you _can_ choose to make it as sophisticated as you want by installing and/or writing your own plugins or by simply leveraging the command-line tools that come along with beancount.
 Beancount has a very nice API making it easy to extend with Python.

-Furthermore as part of its core feature set it has some very nice handling of inventory or as it prefers to call it in its [documentation](https://beancount.github.io/docs/) "commodities".
+Furthermore, as part of its core feature set, it has some very nice handling of inventory or as it prefers to call it in its [documentation](https://beancount.github.io/docs/) "commodities".
 While not specifically made for crypto it's very well suited for accounting crypto transactions.